 - Examine patients and establish medical diagnoses by client history, physical exam, and other criteria

-- Admit patients to healthcare facilities
+- Admit patients to and discharge them from healthcare facilities

 - Order, perform, and interpret lab, radiographic, and other diagnostic tests